 you only built the User Interface and have the backend handled manually (or not

 handled at all).
-Why do it like this ? for cost-efficiency reasons.
+Why does it like this ? for cost-efficiency reasons.

 You can create an ecosystem of content around your product to build your user base or audience and see if you get traction.
 If you do, you can then use several low-fidelity types of MVP to test your products on that customer base with your product or idea.